 First things first.
 How much caffeine does a pregnant woman need?

 A pregnant woman is strongly recommended to stop using coffee while pregnant.
 Firstly, caffeine has the effect of increasing blood pressure and heart rate as well.
 It was an exciting day.
 According to recent studies, an adolescent mother shouldn’t have at least 200 mg of caffeine per day.
-This article gives you a choice of 10 drinks from Starbucks that have a caffeine content of fewer than 200 grams.
+This article gives you a choice of 10 drinks from Starbucks with a caffeine content of fewer than 200 grams.
 This would be equivalent to a 12oz coffee.

 Starbucks Tea (Hot or Iced Teas)

 Tea also contains a high concentration of caffeine, but the amounts are lower than that of coffee.
 Typical caffeine intake is between 30-60 mg per ounce of coffee.
-It must be taken to be careful with its other components; Certain herbal and hibiscus teas should not even be consumed in pregnancy.
+It must be taken to be careful with its other components; Certain herbal and hibiscus teas should not even be consumed during pregnancy.
 Green tea should have a maximum of a cup daily.

 Decaf and Half-Caf Coffee